 Breakfast and lunch are served daily.
-Cost for breakfast is \$1.85 for students and the cost of a student lunch is \$2.80.
+Cost for breakfast is \$2.25 for students and the cost of a student lunch is \$3.20.
 Free and reduced priced lunches are available for qualifying families.
 Students may deposit money into their meal accounts in the cafeteria prior to the start of school each day.
 The school uses Powerlunch for lunch accounting.
-Payments can also be made on the school's website, www.agps.org.
-Click on the parent or student link and select 'Breakfast and Lunch Information' on the Hot Lunch Links.
-Go to the e-Funds for Schools website to make lunch deposits for students.
+Payments can also be made on the school's website, www.aqps.org.
+Click on the parent or student link and select 'Student Meals Link' and then select 'Online Meals Payments'.

 Elementary students may charge no more \$5.00 in meals.
 When money is deposited in Powerlunch, charges are paid first.
-Due to the impact proper nutrition has on learning, the following items are not permitted at lunch: pop, candy, and gum.
+Due to the impact proper nutrition has on learning, the following items are not permitted at lunch: caffeinated pops or energy drinks, and gum.